What is the Put-Call Parity Formula?

 If the actual market price of the put is not equal to $ 7.59, there will be an arbitrage opportunity.

 This arbitrage opportunity does not exist in a real market for long.
-Arbitrators in the market grab this opportunity quickly, and prices of stock or option automatically adjust to establish put-call parity.
+Arbitrators in the market grab this opportunity quickly, and stock prices or options automatically adjust to establish put-call parity.

-In this example, if the actual market price of the put is $ 9, the arbitrators will start selling or shorting the put, which will eventually increase the supply of put in proportion to its demand, and accordingly, the price of put will fall to $ 7.59.
+In this example, if the actual market price of the put is $ 9, the arbitrators will start selling or shorting the put, eventually increasing the supply of the put in proportion to its demand.
+Accordingly, the price of the put will fall to $ 7.59.

 We had assumed stock price, call price, and risk-free rate in the above example and calculated the price of a put option.
-However, we can also take another example where the price of the put can be assumed, and any other component of the equation can be calculated.
+However, we can also take another example where the price of the put can be assumed, and any other equation component can be calculated.

 Example #2